Satyam-Chandel/JavaScript_Projects/spock-rock-game/README.md

 Desinged using javascript DOM manipulation.
 This designed game contains 2 players in which one is computer.
+Also contains confetti. js which is a vanilla JS library for creating a configurable, high-performance confetti falling animation using HTML5 canvas